 As we show below, Markowitz portfolio optimizations are written in terms of discrete returns.
-Although the approximation (3.3) holds most of the time, such that log-returns can replace discrete returns in the optimization, for cases in which daily returns become large (e.g., > 1%), the errors introduced by using log-returns in the Markowitz optimizations can become significant.
+Although the approximation $r_i(T) \approx R_i(t)$ holds most of the time, such that log-returns can replace discrete returns in the optimizations, for cases in which daily returns become large (e.g., >1%), the errors introduced by using log-returns in the Markowitz optimizations can become significant.
 For this reason, we perform optimizations using discrete asset returns.
 Log-returns for individual assets or for the portfolio can then be computed from (3.2) or (3.5).